Lisbon markets are the heart of community life.

 Best Time to Visit

 Typically, markets in Lisbon are open from 7 a.m. to 2 p.m., from Tuesday to Saturday.
-If you’re not looking for some specific ingredient or are just curious about the local culture, visiting by mid-morning on a weekday is ideal.
+If you’re not looking for a specific ingredient or are just curious about the local culture, visiting by mid-morning on a weekday is ideal.

 Saturdays are busy from opening to closing time, so avoid this day of the week altogether if you can.